Pro forma: Invoices

 In trade transactions, a pro forma invoice is a document that states a commitment from the seller to sell goods to the buyer at specified prices and terms.
 It is used to declare the value of the trade.
 It is not a true invoice because it is not used to record accounts receivable for the seller and accounts payable for the buyer.

-Simply, a "pro forma invoice" is a "confirmed purchase order" where buyer and supplier agree on detail and cost of the product to be shipped to the buyer.
+Simply, a "pro forma invoice" is a "confirmed purchase order" where buyer and supplier agree on the details and cost of the product to be shipped to the buyer.
 A pro forma invoice is generally raised when the seller is ready for dispatching the material but they want to ensure that the payment is being sent before dispatch.
-And similarly, the customer also wants to know which components are included in the pro forma invoice to avoid disagreements later.
+Similarly, the customer also wants to know which components are included in the pro forma invoice to avoid disagreements later.

 A sales quote is prepared in the form of a pro forma invoice, which is different from a commercial invoice.
 It is used to create a sale and is sent in advance of the commercial invoice.
 The content of a pro forma invoice is almost identical to a commercial invoice and is usually considered a binding agreement, but because a pro forma invoice is not a legally-binding document, the price may change in advance of the final sale.

 A pro forma invoice can also be used for shipments containing items that are not being bought or sold, such as gifts, samples and personal belongings, whereas a commercial invoice is used when the commodities shipped are being bought or sold.
 However, it is best to use a customs invoice or declaration as border officials require values for the export declaration.
-A Customs Invoice or declaration is commonly used in New Zealand for air parcel post shipments.
+A customs invoice or declaration is commonly used in New Zealand for air parcel post shipments.